Examining History

 by Adam Hochschild

-In this superb exploration of precision, the revered author traces the development of technology from the Industrial Age to the Digital Age.
-Winchester takes us back to the origins of the Industrial Age, to England where he introduces the scientific minds that helped usher in modern production.
+The Perfectionists: How Precision Engineers Created the modern production.
 Winchester moves forward through time, to cutting-edge developments still occurring around the world, from America to Western Europe to Asia.
 As he explores, Winchester asks fundamental questions.
 Why is precision important?
 What are the different tools we use to measure it?
 Who has invented and perfected it?
 Has the pursuit of the ultra-precise in so many facets of human life blinded us to other things of equal value, such as an appreciation for the age-old traditions of craftsmanship and art?
-And can the precise and the natural co-exist?
+And can the precise and the natural co-exist? nsive look at how history has been shaped by humanity’s appetite for food, farmland, and the money behind it all—and how a better future is within reach.
+The story of humankind is usually told as one of technological innovation and economic influence—but behind it all, Bittman reveals an even more fundamental driver: Food.

 The Graves are Walking: The Irish Famine